anto1282/Bachelor/README.md

 ```

 # Different ways to provide reads to the pipeline
-If you have the SRA nr for the reads you want to run through the pipeline, just provide the SRA nr like this using the parameter ```--IDS``` in the terminal.
+If you have the SRA nr for the reads you want to run through the pipeline, just provide the SRA nr. like this, using the parameter ```--IDS``` in the terminal.
-If you already have the reads locally in a file pair, provide the path to the file pair using the ```--pair_file_names``` parameter and a glob pattern like this.
+If you already have the reads locally or on an accesible server in a file pair, provide the path to the file pair using the ```--pair_file_names``` parameter and a glob pattern like this.
 ```
 nextflow run NPhAnToM.sh --pair_file_names "/path/to/file/pair/SRR123456_{R1,R2}.fastq.gz"
 ```
-Multiple pairs of reads can be given this way at once by replacing the SRR number with a glob, which takes all ike this:
+Multiple pairs of reads can be given this way at once by replacing the SRR number with a glob, which takes all reads in a directory and analyzes paired reads together, like this:
 ```
 nextflow run NPhAnToM.sh --pair_file_names "/path/to/file/pair/*_{R1,R2}.fastq.gz"
 ```